matter-labs/block-explorer/packages/app/README.md

 ## Overview

-`zkSync Era Block Explorer App` is a front-end app providing an easy-to-use interface for users to view and inspect transactions, blocks, contracts and more on [zkSync Era](https://zksync.io) blockchain.
+`Sophon Block Explorer App` is a front-end app providing an easy-to-use interface for users to view and inspect transactions, blocks, contracts and more on [zkSync Era](https://zksync.io) blockchain.

 ## Recommended IDE Setup